 Together with assessing the likeliness of the disaster scenario occurring, it is important to understand what effect it will have on the business.
 Will certain operations be affected?
 Will the business as a whole cease to operate?
 What data could we lose?

 You may want to think about the business activity that will be impacted, the potential operational loss, potential financial loss, and the estimated time needed to recover operations.
-For example:

 |Scenario||Business operations impacted||Potential operational loss||Potential financial loss||Estimated time to recover|